bestmustard/bestmustard/README.md

 You've reached my GitHub!

 - 🔭 I’m currently working on a workout tracking app on iOS and Android, using principles from my favourite science-based lifting YouTubers.
-- 🌱 I’m currently learning Swift and React Native.
+- 🌱 I’m currently learning React Native.
 - 📫 How to reach me: My primary email is victorjjma@gmail.com, you can also send me a chat on LinkedIn.
 - 😄 Pronouns: He/Him